Selina Puerto Escondido: An Insider Review

 Zicatela is famous for its huge waves.
 This isn’t swimming water, folks.
 However, you’ll get to enjoy playing volleyball or basking in the sand on what’s likely the widest beach you’ve ever seen.

-When hunger strikes, you’ll have countless restaurant options to choose from.
-Beachfront restaurants line the sand.
+When hunger strikes, you’ll have countless restaurant options to choose from, as beachfront restaurants line the sand.
 Most of these restaurants are on the pricey side, so if you’re looking for cheap food, head across the road and back a block or two.

 There’s a well-stocked convenience store a couple blocks down from the hostel.
 It’s about a 10-minute walk to get to Playa Principal.
 This is a smaller beach with tourist shops and where you can take some great photos overlooking Zicatela.